say-node-to-drugs/ResonArt/README.md

 **Full Features**

 * Social media features.
-* Social Media games and competitions.
-* Social Media collaborative canvases and Projects.
+* Collaborative canvases and Projects.
 * Social media games, like a "Words With Friends" implementation where each person adds a chunk to the canvas.
-* Users can purchase saved drawings from other users with the site's virtual currency.
 * Able to extend the length of the canvas.
 * BPM control.
 * Public canvases are open to all users.